 - Is “beyond the usual” time a provider would spend on a service.

-- Prolonged service is to be reported in relation to other physician or other qualified health care professional services, including evaluation and management services at any level.
+- Prolonged service is to be reported in relation to other physicians or other qualified health care professionals services, including but not limited to evaluation and management services at any level.

 - A provider is allowed to bill for non-face-to-face prolonged service on a different date than the primary service.